randleem/recipe-api-postgres/README.md

 Isabel Holland @hey-irh (my paired-programming partner for the week) were tasked with fixing code bugs and setting up and connecting our recipe display app to a heroku database with schemas created with PostgreSQL.

-As a bonus task we created some stling for our App with CSS
+As a bonus task we created some styling for our App with CSS

  🧁 **Recipe Generator** 🧁